 No, unfortunately, for logistical and academic reasons non program participants are not able to join the program for excursions.

-Pre-departure orientation will be held on Thursday, April 24, 4:30 p.m. in the Stafford Auditorium, Rector Science complex.
-An on-site orientation will take place when students arrive in Malaga.
+Pre-departure orientation will be held on at the end of April.
+An on-site orientation will take place when students arrive in Málaga.

 The program is very intensive and you will have very little time for personal travel.
 You can make time for personal travel after the program ends.

 Students may arrive early or stay late if they wish to travel.
-Please note that if you choose to arrive early or stay late, you will not be able to stay in your program housing.
+Please note that if you choose to arrive early or stay late, you will need to make your own arrangements for housing (program dates for housing cannot be changed).
 You should also consider your visa validity when you make the decision of whether or not you may arrive early or stay late.
 No student may arrive late for the start of the program.